 If you register for this course after the start of the term, please contact the instructor at the time of registration.
 By contacting the instructor, you ensure you are added to the CANVAS section as soon as possible and have access to the course and details about the class requirements.

 - Adult Development and Aging: Growth, Longevity, and Challenges (2021)

 Patrick, J.H., Hayslip Jr., B., & Hollis-Sawyer, L.

 Textbooks and materials can be purchased at the CSU Bookstore unless otherwise indicated.

-Publication Manual of the American Psychological Association (may already have from previous course), 6th Ed.
-(2010)
+Publication Manual of the American Psychological Association, 7th Ed.
+(2020)

 American Psychological Association